ess-dmsc/kafka-to-nexus/documentation/status.md

 ## Command responses

-Upon receiving a command from a client (NICOS, cmd-line etc.) the file-writer will publish a response of the status topic.
+Upon receiving a command from a client (NICOS, cmd-line etc.) the file-writer will publish a response in the status topic.

 Assuming the file-writer is happy with the command then it will respond with a message like: